 - This paragraph is written last

-- A one paragraph summary of the entire paper.
+- A one paragraph summary (usually half a page long) of the entire paper.

 - Includes a Thesis statement: A position using a theory or model to investigate a topic.